 You will probably have key consultants or members of staff whose expertise are paramount to the future success of your business.
-In most cases these people will be rewarded by way of annual bonuses and/or attractive salaries.
-That’s fine in terms of getting them to hit their short term targets but it does little to tie them in to your business.
-An alternative is to look at equity based incentive schemes, which whilst necessarily involving some complexity, do work well in terms of keeping your best people.
+In most cases these people will be rewarded by way of annual bonuses, commission schemes and/or attractive salaries.
+An alternative is to look at equity based incentive schemes, which whilst involve some complexity, do work well in terms of keeping your best people working alongside you.
 Here you can find some facts on the most common equity based incentive schemes.

 This scheme can be used to give options to employees to buy shares in their employing company.
 Typically the options must not be exercised within 3 years of grant in order to qualify as CSOP options, and in order for their to be no PAYE charge the exercise price must be no less than the market value at the date of grant.